 However, ESMA commented upon this issue that replacing the proposed ex ante procedure with an ex post model would fall outside the legal powers available to ESMA in the process of the MiFID II implementation.

-It is useful to add, in the respective Questions and Answers ESMA referred to the issue of the availability of the hedging exemption to the non-EU entities with positions above the limits.
+It is useful to add that in the respective Questions and Answers ESMA referred also to the issue of the availability of the hedging exemption to the non-EU entities with positions above the limits.

 The regulator's stance is non-financial entity from outside the European Union may apply for an exemption in the same manner as an EU firm would.

 ESMA asked stakeholders for views regarding transitioning into new position limits, specifically, what period a position limit should be fixed for a specific contract (except in exceptional cases) and how much notice of subsequent adjustments to a position limit would respondents consider appropriate.